Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling

-The numerical solutions for the Rabi frequencies necessary to implement the Hadamard gate are shown in Fig.~\ref{Hadamard-Rabis}.
-As one can see, the shape of the numerical solutions resemble to smooth trigonometric functions.
-It is relevant to mention that these shapes do not change for different values of $t_0$.
-The only difference would be the numerical value of the period.
+It is also relevant to mention that these shapes do not change for different values of $t_0$, when the time is expressed in units of the control period.
+The only difference would be the magnitude of the Rabi frequencies.
+From Eq.~\eqref{Upsilon}, it is possible to conclude that the shape only depends on the gate being implemented, since the control fields $H_L$ and $H_F$ are the same in all cases.
 This leads us to conclude that it should be possible to effectively implement the required time dependency of the Rabi frequencies in a laboratory through the use of electro-optic modulators, for phase control, combined with Mach-Zehnder interferometers.
 To be more specific, the control over the electric field phase can be realized by controlling the difference of electric potential applied inside the electro-optical modulator.
 This creates a time dependency on the refraction index, which in turn, will create a time dependency on the electric field phase.
 If the laser beam is split in two and only one of the beams goes through the modulator, we create a pair of beams with a difference in its relative phase that can be completely controlled.
-Finally, by combining both beams again, we can create interference, meaning we can translate the time dependency of the relative phase into control of the amplitude of the recombined beams ~\cite{govindagrawal2010}.
+Finally, by combining both beams again, we can create interference, meaning we can translate the time dependency of the relative phase into control of the amplitude of the recombined beams~\cite{govindagrawal2010}.